 Now is the time to make sure your Insurance Contracts match your Employment Practices

-There are so many one-off agreements and handshake arrangements and special provisions granted to one employee or maybe a certain category of employees.
+There are so many one-off agreements, handshake arrangements, and special provisions granted to one employee or maybe a certain category of employees.
 Often when we review the insurance contracts, we find them in complete contradiction to their practical applications.
+Employers must match their practices to their insurance contracts to ensure everything runs smoothly.

 Now is the time to review these contradictions and address areas where you must realign your strategy.